allthingslinux/tux/docs/content/admin/config/roles.md

 Regularly review your role assignments:

-- Use `/config role list` to see all assignments
+- Use `/config roles` to review all assignments
 - Check for orphaned assignments (roles that no longer exist)
 - Audit permission changes in server logs
 - Document your role hierarchy for other admins